-Note 2B: During the year there are no temporarily idle Property, Plant and Equipment.
+Note 2B: During the year there are no temporarily idle Property, Plant and Equipment

-Note 2C: The company has not revalued its Property, Plant and Equipment (including Right of Use assets) and intangible assets during the year under report and the immediately preceeding previous year.

-Note 2D: Except for the Property disclosed in note No.4, the title deeds of all the immovable properties are held in the name of the company.

-Note 2E: The company has entered into Joint development agreement with building contractors to construct residential flats in the share of 46.50% to hand over the completed flats as per the agreed terms and the flats are under construction stage.
-The expected date of completion of the project is the company and 53.50% to the Builder on the companys' land measuring 3,220 Square yards located at Kakinada, Andhra Pradesh.
-The builder will second quarter of 2024."
+Note 2C: The Company has not revalued its Property, Plant and Equipment (including Right of Use assets) and intangible assets during the year under report and the immediately preceeding previous year.
+Note 2D: Except for the Property disclosed in note No.4, the title deeds of all the immovable properties are held in the name of the Company.
+Note 2E: The Company has entered into Joint development agreement with a building contractor to construct residential flats in the share of 46.50% to the Company and 53.50% to the Builder on the Companys' land measuring 3,220 Square yards located at Kakinada, Andhra Pradesh.
+The builder will hand over the completed flats as per the agreed terms and the flats are under construction stage.
+The expected date of completion of the project is third quarter of 2024 - 25.

-Notes to financial statements for the year ended 31st March, 2023
+Notes to financial statements for the year ended 31st March, 2024